manbirmarwah/marwahmanbir/README.md

 </p>
 -->

 I am a 21 year old engineer from Delhi, India and I'm passionate about technology, communities, and everything in-between.
 I've played around a little with Android Development, Design, Arduino and Open Source.
-I love to learn and always look for ways to contribute in any and every possible way.
+I love to learn new things and always look for ways to contribute in any and every possible way.

 ### To know a little more about me...
 - 🐦 Twitter: [@manbirmarwah](https://twitter.com/manbirmarwah)